ZA

 - Separate process: the fund has its own claim route, forms, and references.

-- Separate from “banking/estate admin”: don’t assume the executor/bank automatically controls this lane.
+- Separate from estate admin: don’t assume the executor or bank automatically controls this lane.

 - “Please confirm the fund name, administrator, and the correct death-claim channel for this case.”

-- “What is your required document checklist — please send it in writing.”
+- “What is your required document checklist — please send it in writing?”

 - “What is the expected timeline, and how do we check status?”